|

 reporting, and dissemination of results.

-Board, which includes Drs.
-Gerald Kulm, Curtis D. Robert Professor of
+includes Drs.
+Gerald Kulm, Curtis D. Robert Professor of Mathematics Education,

-Mathematics Education, Yvonna Lincoln, Ruth Harrington Chair of
+Yvonna Lincoln, Ruth Harrington Chair of Educational Leadership and

-Cynthia Riccio, Professor of Educational Psychology and University
+Willson, Professor of Educational Psychology and of Teaching, Learning,

-spaces for its staff and an open-access computer lab equipped with two
+staff and an open-access computer lab equipped with two Dell Pentium 4

-inch floppy drives.
-Users can access software such as SPSS, Lisrel, AMOS,
+Users can access software such as SPSS, Lisrel, AMOS, Adobe Acrobat and

 |